csterlent/582-group-20/story.md

 eddie: hey can you hear me, dont ignore me

+## hints
+*finding different floweres around courtyard to find the passcode for the code in the tree*

+eddie: calm down, you really should chill out. stop and smell the roses.

+eddie:

 #### after the puzzle is solved
 eddie: no leave that here, you dont need that, seriously, hands off the watering pale.

 eddie: okay im not joking anymore, your gonna make me angry

-eddie: fine play it that way,  no more mister nice guy
+evil eddie: fine play it that way,  no more mister nice eddie

 ## Escape from the fossil room